 - How to use Temboo with Arduino

 IoT (aka Internet of things) is one of the most important technological trends nowadays.
 In this post, we want to explore how to build an IoT project that uses Arduino and Google.
 The interesting aspect of Internet of things is that we can experiment IoT using simple development devices and existing IoT cloud platforms that provide services.
 It is not necessary to spend a lot of money to jump into the IoT ecosystem.
-The purpose of this project is building cloud data logger that records the temperature and pressure and stores these values into Google cloud platform using Google sheet.
+The purpose of this project is building a cloud data logger that records the temperature and pressure and stores these values into Google cloud platform using Google sheet.

 There are several scenarios where this Arduino project could be useful and it is necessary to connect Arduino to Google cloud.
 As stated before, we might want to track the temperature and the humidity of our room and store this information in a worksheet in order to elaborate the values somehow.
 Moreover, we could calculate the mean value of the temperature and the humidity during the days.
 We might want to plot these values using some charts.
 Therefore, this Arduino project has several applications and it is very useful.
 Nevertheless, it is a good starting point when you approach for the first time Arduino and how to use Arduino in IoT.